 Same sex couples are one of the biggest users of donor sperm.
 Your sperm may be used through IVF or insemination, or it might be used in a treatment called Partner IVF, where one partner uses her eggs and the other carries the baby, so they’re both involved in the creation of their family.
 It’s a wonderful and very special way for same sex couples to have a family together, but it’s not possible without sperm donors.

 Fertility issues aren’t just a woman’s problem, around half of all couples who seek IVF need it because the man can’t conceive naturally.
 Sometimes, it may not be possible to attempt treatment with own sperm at all.
 This is where sperm donors are vital, giving men the chance to still have a baby with their partner.

 Could you be a sperm donor?

 If you’re aged 18-45, in good health with no serious genetic or hereditary medical conditions in your family, you can apply to be a sperm donor.
 We’ll test your sperm to make sure it’s of the right quality to donate, which also gives you useful information about your fertility.
 And we’ll also give you a thorough health check too.

 It’s easy to apply – just fill in our online application form.
-You’ll be invited to your nearest Semovo clinic in Manchester, Liverpool, Leeds, Glasgow or London (coming soon), where our friendly team will have a chat with you.
+You’ll be invited to your nearest Semovo clinic in Manchester, Liverpool, Leeds or Glasgow), where our friendly team will have a chat with you.
 Or call us with your sperm donor questions on 0345 266 1272.